-The success of ECW led to the founding of a number of other "hardcore" and "deathmatch" wrestling federations, and no less an organization than the WWF followed their lead.
+Like FMW before it, the success of ECW led to the founding of a number of other "hardcore" and "deathmatch" wrestling federations(IWA M-S, XPW, 3PW, CZW), and no less an organization than the WWF followed their lead.
 WCW tried to foster a backlash to this, painting themselves as a "family-friendly" wrestling show, but they soon jumped on the bandwagon after that posture failed.
 After all, how "family-friendly" can a show about people beating the snot out of each other be?

-In the Attitude Era of the late 90s the likes of The Rock and Stone Cold popularised the anti-hero in wrestling storylines so that for a good while it wasn't just faces vs heels, it was more like heels that got booed vs heels that got cheered.
+Similar to the case of Billy Graham, the Attitude Era of the late 90s the likes of The Rock and Stone Cold popularised the anti-hero in wrestling so that for a good while it wasn't just faces vs heels, it was more like heels that got booed vs heels that got cheered.

-It may be hard - even all but impossible - to believe now, but as recently as the 1980s the women of WWE were a lot more prim and proper than their male counterparts, especially when it came to the costumes they wore; when Miss Elizabeth, Randy "Macho Man" Savage's manager, whipped off her skirt at the inaugural SummerSlam in 1988, resulting in a (modest by current standards) Panty Shot, it was huge news.
-But with the success of Sunny and Sable, two hot blonde bombshells that were pure T&A, WWE began bringing in more women to feature in spreads in their magazines such as Debra, Ivory, Tori and Trish Stratus.
+It may be hard - even all but impossible - to believe now, but as late as 1995, the women of WWF were a lot more prim and proper than their male counterparts, especially when it came to the costumes they wore; when Miss Elizabeth, Randy "Macho Man" Savage's manager, whipped off her skirt at the inaugural SummerSlam in 1988, resulting in a (modest by current standards) Panty Shot, it was huge news.
+The WWF's attempt to revive their women's division started with putting the belt on respected wrestler Jacqueline but the success of Sunny and Sable, two hot blonde bombshells that were pure T&A, lead to them bringing in more women to feature in magazine spreads such as Debra, Ivory, Tori and Trish Stratus-simply lucking out that some of them were or would become respected wrestlers.
 Thus the WWE Divas were born.

 Chyna was presented as an anti-diva who competed with the men and won the Intercontinental title three times.
 Over the next few years there was a lot more emphasis on talent over looks in women's wrestling in wrestlers such as Lita, Molly Holly and Jazz being pushed to the top of the division.
 Trish Stratus as well who started out as eye candy but worked to improve her wrestling and did so to the point Vince was able to make her the face of the division for several years.